 All employees have a duty to report any known or suspected violation of this Code, including any violation of the laws, rules, regulations or policies that apply to the Company.
 If you know of or suspect a violation of this Code, immediately report the conduct to your supervisor.
 Your supervisor will contact the Company's Co-Chief Executive Officers and/or General Counsel, who will work with you and your supervisor to investigate your concern.
 If you do not feel comfortable reporting the conduct to your supervisor or you do not get a satisfactory response, you may contact the Company's Co-Chief Executive Officers and/or General Counsel directly.
 You may also report known or suspected violations of the Code on the Ethics Helpline that is available 24 hours a day, 7 days a week at 1-855-877-6042.
 You may remain anonymous and will not be required to reveal your identity in calls to the Ethics Helpline, although providing your identity may assist the Company in investigating your concern.
-All reports of known or suspected violations of the law or this Code will be handled sensitively and with discretion.
-Your supervisor, the Company's , General Counsel and the Company will protect your confidentiality to the extent possible, consistent with law and the Company's need to investigate your concern.
+Third parties and stakeholders may also report suspected violations of this Code by an employee to the Ethics Helpline, and, where possible and requested, effort will be made to ensure these reports are anonymous.
+All reports of known or suspected violations of the law or this Code will be handled sensitively and, where possible, effort will be made to ensure details of the report are kept confidential.
+Your supervisor, the Company's General Counsel and the Company will protect your confidentiality to the extent possible, consistent with law and the Company's need to investigate your concern.

 All employees will be held accountable for adherence to this Code.
-It is Company policy that any employee who violates this Code will be subject to appropriate discipline, which may include termination of employment.
+It is Company policy that any employee who violates this Code will be subject to appropriate discipline, which may be implemented via the Company's performance appraisal process and result in reduced remuneration and could include termination of employment.
 This determination will be based upon the facts and circumstances of each particular situation.
 An employee accused of violating this Code will be given an opportunity to present his or her version of the events at issue prior to any determination of appropriate discipline.
 Employees who violate the law or this Code may expose themselves to substantial civil damages, criminal fines and prison terms.
 The Company may also face substantial fines and penalties and many incur damage to its reputation and standing in the community.
 Your conduct as a representative of the Company, if it does not comply with the law or with this Code, can result in serious consequences for both you and the Company.